ABDR Releases 2017 Report Today

 Dr Hopper said recent cases of ALCL worldwide further underscores a need to monitor implanted breast devices to detect rare and unanticipated complications.

-“The ABDR tracks implants and facilitates direct communication with patients and surgeons if there is ever a hazard alert issued by the Australian regulator, the Therapeutic Goods Administration,” said Dr Hopper.
+“The ABDR tracks implants and facilitates direct communication with patients via health service providers if there is ever a hazard alert issued by the Australian regulator, the Therapeutic Goods Administration,” said Dr Hopper.

 Currently, more than 36,000 patients are included in the opt-out registry, supported by data contributed by more than 460 surgeons.
 Three medical professional groups: plastic and reconstructive, cosmetic and general breast surgeons endorse the ABDR.